Skip to content

 MeshOS on LilyGO T-Deck: Standalone Off-Grid Messenger

-MeshOS turns the LilyGO T-Deck into a standalone mesh communicator.
-No phone required.
-Full keyboard, GPS maps, encrypted messaging, and multi-hop routing in your pocket.
+MeshOS turns the LilyGO T-Deck into a phoneless MeshCore node.
+Full keyboard, offline maps, encrypted messaging, mesh tools.
+Hands-on overview.

 J